 In today’s fast-paced, global environment, marketing is crucial to the commercial success of any business.
 The University of Sunderland’s BA (Hons) Business and Marketing Top-up degree is a balance of focus, that combines both business subjects and a marketing specialism to prepare students for employment in a diverse range of careers in both disciplines.
 Studying business and marketing together grants a unique understanding of organisations and their management, and the varied ways marketing is used to determine and demonstrate the quality and usefulness of products, brands and services.

-The BA (Hons) Business and Marketing programme can be earned in 18 months.
-As a graduate of this course, you'll have excellent skills and knowledge in marketing management, planning and strategy and digital marketing.
+The BA (Hons) Business and Marketing programme can be earned in 18 months on a Part Time basis.
+As a graduate of this course, you will have excellent skills and knowledge in marketing management, planning, strategy and digital marketing.

 Our other Business degree options include: